 The symptoms of obsessive-compulsive disorder (OCD) are known as obsessions and compulsions.
-Obsessions are irrational thoughts and fears that intrude on everyday thoughts and may include inappropriate visual images.
-Compulsions are repetitive behaviours or rituals, which occur as a response to the obsessions and are an attempt to reduce anxiety.
+Obsessions are an unwanted thought, image or urge that repeatedly comes into the mind.
+Compulsions are repetitive behaviours or rituals that are difficult or impossible to resist doing, and which happen as a result of the obsessions and are an attempt to reduce anxiety.
 There are a variety of different symptoms involved in OCD, but often they follow certain common themes.

 Common obsessions include:

 - fear of contamination due to germs or illness, which may lead to avoiding hand contact or toilets, and an excessive need to wash and clean